 This cat is a Manx, Siamese, British, and feral cat hybrid and has the distinctive chubby and teddy bear face of the British Blue.

 British Blues are cute, calm, and healthy cats.
-Not only are the felines a great choice for families, but they do well with other pets and with singular owners too.
+Not only are the felines a great choice for families, but they do well with other pets and with single owners too.

-The British felines are quite common as well, so you surely will not have trouble locating one, but your veterinarian can help you if you want to locate the most reputable breeder as possible.
+The British felines are quite common as well, so you surely will not have trouble locating one.
+But your veterinarian can help you if you want to locate the most reputable breeder possible.